-Release date: 31 October 2019

-Next release: To be announced

-Table of contents

-1. Flow of funds

-1. Flow of funds

-Introduction
+1. Introduction

 The tables in this chapter present estimates of stocks and flows of financial assets and liabilities by institutional sector and financial instrument.

 Of these tables:

 - Table 13.1 presents flows (or transactions) of financial assets and liabilities for each institutional sector and lower-level financial instrument (financial account) - Table 13.2 presents levels (or stocks) of financial assets and liabilities for each institutional sector and lower-level financial instrument (balance sheet) - Tables 13.3.1 to 13.3.8 present both financial flows and stocks by institutional sector and financial instrument Estimates for all the institutional sectors are brought together in this chapter to allow changes in assets and liabilities to be compared across the sectors.
 Estimates for each individual sector are also published in the appropriate sector chapters in this publication.
-These financial statistics are important for identifying the buildup of risks in the financial sector and for understanding financial connections among the institutional sectors and subsectors within the economy.
-What is flow of funds?
+These financial statistics are important for identifying the build-up of risks in the financial sector and for understanding financial connections among the institutional sectors and subsectors within the economy.
+2. What is flow of funds?